 How to create a simple social media strategy in 6 steps

-Not having a social media strategy is one of the key mistakes people make when they start to do online marketing.
+Not creating a social media strategy is one of the key mistakes people make when they start to do online marketing.

 If you are an entrepreneur, you probably started posting on Facebook, Twitter, Instagram, etc. because you were already using it to connect with your friends and family or because everybody else is doing it or because you heard that you must be active on all the platforms.